avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      *
      * Emits an {InitiatedValidatorRegistration} event on success.
      *
-     * @param nodeID The ID of the node to add to the L1
+     * @param nodeID The ID of the node to add to the L1.
-     * @param blsPublicKey The BLS public key of the validator
+     * @param blsPublicKey The BLS public key of the validator.
-     * @param registrationExpiry The time after which this message is invalid
+     * @param registrationExpiry The time after which this message is invalid.
-     * @param remainingBalanceOwner The remaining balance owner of the validator
+     * @param remainingBalanceOwner The remaining balance owner of the validator.
-     * @param disableOwner The disable owner of the validator
+     * @param disableOwner The disable owner of the validator.
-     * @param weight The weight of the node on the L1 */ function initiateValidatorRegistration( bytes memory nodeID, bytes memory blsPublicKey, uint64 registrationExpiry,
+     * @param weight The weight of the node on the L1.
+     * @return ValidationID of the registered validator.
+     */
+    function _initiateValidatorRegistration(
+        bytes memory nodeID,
+        bytes memory blsPublicKey,
+        uint64 registrationExpiry,